Total Hip or Total Knee Replacement

 - If you had a total or partial knee replacement, when in bed or sitting with you leg in extension, place a roll of sheets under your lower leg just above your heel to promote knee extension until you can fully extend comfortably.
 Continue to use the cold water pad to decrease pain and swelling in bed or when resting.

 - If you had a knee replacement, we ask that you wait 4 days before showering and when your surgical wound is sealed and dry.
 Your incision is covered with steri-stips.
-Simply bloat the incision and steri-strips dry when done showering.
+Simply blot the incision and steri-strips dry when done showering.

 We encourage pool walking, aquatic exercises and swimming.
 Usually this starts 2 weeks after surgery once your suture is removed.